rbxbinaryoffical/Axo-McLCE-ModLoader/README.md

 And that's all you need to register a block!
 Pretty simple!

 ### Adding new items
-Registering new items in Axo is also very simple All registrations also go in the ```void ModEntry``` function.
+Registering new items in Axo is also very simple!
+All registrations also go in the ```void ModEntry``` function.
 Here is an example of adding an item:
 ```
 AxoItemDef exampleItem;